System Behaviour Description Language

 Specify a template file for the 'template-fill' mode

-Filter everything but those elements with a direct or indirect connection to the specified element identifier (regex) [INCLUDES:
+Filter everything but those elements with a direct or indirect connection to the specified element identifier (regex) [INCLUDES: parents/children]

-Filter everything but those elements with a direct or indirect connection to the specified element identifier (regex) [EXCLUDES:
+Filter everything but those elements with a direct or indirect connection to the specified element identifier (regex) [EXCLUDES: parents/children]

 Filter everything but those elements which are children of the specified element identifier (regex)